vvt221/PUI2018_vvt221/HW4_vvt221/CitiBikeReview_dk3596.md

 ## Test to use for hypothesis testing

 Since there are two samples (months) for which the data we are comparing, the z-test should be appropriate for testing the hypothesis.
+Z-test would tell us whether the observations for the month of February are statistically same or different than that of January.